WebReflection/uconnect/README.md

 const observer = observe(
-  root = document,      // the default root node to observe parse = 'childNodes', // the kind of nodes to parse: childNodes/children MO = MutationObserver // the default MutationObserver to use );
+  root = document,      // the default root node to observe parse = 'childNodes', // the kind of nodes to parse: childNodes/children CE = CustomEvent      // the default Event/CustomEvent constructor to use MO = MutationObserver // the default MutationObserver constructor to use );

 observe.connect(node, {